Z-y-hu/ChipletRing-SDK-Android/README.md

 ### 1.0.7
 Fixed the issue that lmAPI.READ_HISTORY this interface could not read all historical data
 *Other: Change minSdk to 21*
+### 1.0.9
+The **calculateSleep interface** has been modified to return data for the specified date
+Added the blood pressure algorithm interface **LmAPI.GET_BPwaveData()**, please refer to the documentation for specific use
+> Note: Firmware is required to support the blood pressure algorithm